907sjl/referrals_powerbi/README.md

 ### Rate Seen, Waiting, or Unmet
 ![Pie chart of referrals seen, waiting, or unmet](images/rate_seen_or_waiting.jpg)
-After 90 days the number of referrals seen, those waiting for their appointment date, and those not yet scheduled are displayed in a pie chart.
+After 90 days the number of referrals seen, those waiting for their appointment date, and those not yet scheduled are displayed with their relative proportions in a pie chart.
 Any referrals not scheduled after 90 days are labeled as unmet.

 ```
 Count Seen or Checked In after 90d =